alexsexton/kitchen-sink/Readme.md

 A handy copy and paste with most of the current HTML elements.
 Plus my new gulp config and some placeholder assets.

-Includes some content so you can see what you typography looks like, which are mostly made from Alan Partridge quotes.
+Includes some content because what is a website without content.
+For your enjoyment these are Alan Partridge quotes.
+If you don't know who he is I pity you.
 Dan.
 DAN.
 DAN!

 ## Dependencies

 You're gonna need gulp-cli `npm install -g gulp-cli`

-I've included `jquery` because my tabs script using jquery and to be honest is a website a website without jquery.
+I've included jQuery because my tabs script uses it and to be honest is a website a website without jQuery?
 Don't answer that.

 ## Installation